 3. PROMOTIONAL COMMUNICATIONS

 We will not send you any unsolicited promotional communications.
 We will only send you promotional electronic communications where you have signed up to receive these.
+We may also share your personal data with third parties, as set out further below, in order that they can send you promotional electronic communications, where you have signed up to receive them.
 Promotional communications may include newsletters and communications to your e-mail about news, tournaments, competitions, ticketing and offers from the ATP.

 You have the right to opt out of receiving email or text promotional communications from us at any time by: